MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-create-resources.md

 ### <a name="connect"></a>Connect the Azure AI Search to your project

 If you already have an Azure AI Search connection in your project, you can skip to [configure access for the Azure AI Search service](#configure).
-Only use an existing connection if it's in the same location as your project.

 In the Azure AI Studio, check for an Azure AI Search connected resource.

 1. In [AI Studio](https://ai.azure.com), go to your project and select **Settings** from the left pane.
 1. In the **Connected resources** section, look to see if you have a connection of type Azure AI Search.
-1. If you have an Azure AI Search connection, verify that it is in the same location as your project.
-If so, you can skip ahead to [configure access for the Azure AI Search service](#configure).
+1. If you have an Azure AI Search connection, you can skip ahead to [configure access for resources](#configure).
 1. Otherwise, select **New connection** and then **Azure AI Search**.
 1. Find your Azure AI Search service in the options and select **Add connection**.
 1. Continue through the wizard to create the connection.
 For more information about adding connections, see [this how-to guide](../how-to/connections-add.md#create-a-new-connection).

-## <a name="configure"></a> Configure access
+## <a name="configure"></a> Configure access for resources

 This section shows how to configure the various access controls needed for the resources you created in the previous sections.